 - Related: Learn more about ice and snow hotels in Scandinavia with our handy guide

 We hope you’re now prepared for your upcoming stay in an ice hotel in Finland.

 And if this has inspired you to book your stay in such a unique hotel, get in touch with our Scandinavian experts.
 They are located nearby in Sweden and know the region inside out.

-You could also look at our specific Lapland tours with the option to stay in an ice hotel.
+You could also consider our classic Lapland holiday packages.
 Whether you have special requests about adding nights to your tour or fun winter excursions, don’t hesitate to ask.

 Your travel consultant will do their best to plan your ideal winter wonderland trip.